DraftBot-A-Discord-Adventure/DraftBot/README.md

 - Edit the file app.json with the correct data
 - Launch the bot : `yarn start`

-## Here is the same guide for linux (or if you have a git terminal on windows)
+## Here is the same guide for linux (or if you have a git terminal on Windows)

 - install git : `apt-get install git`
 - download the bot : `git clone https://github.com/BastLast/DraftBot-A-Discord-Adventure`